Skip to main content

 MonsterPi Version 0.4+

-Run the following commands as the pi user and execute an update with root elevation.
-Replace VERSION_HERE with the version of FDM Monster you like.
+Replace VERSION_HERE with the tag (version) of FDM Monster you like.

 cd ~/scripts